 3. Terminate unwanted service contracts

 You may also need to consider terminating existing service contracts that are serving your current location.
 Perhaps you are scaling up or down at the new location and need greater or less resource and support, or adopting new technologies which means old services are no longer required.
 Consider notice periods and timescales for cancellation, to avoid duplication of costs, or lengthy termination fees.
-It’s amazing how an office relocation can present the opportunity to save business costs by renegotiating or scoping service contracts.
+It’s amazing how the opportunity of relocation can present a great opportunity to save business costs by renegotiating or scoping service contracts.

 4. Audit your new location (and equipment) for compatibility